This post contains affiliate links. For more information, see my disclosures here.

 I never would have attempted this without an Easy Press.
 It’s so much easier than I thought it would be.
 I’ve created gifts for friends, and done several home decor projects.
 I love looking around our home and seeing projects I’ve made that have special meaning for our family.
 Here’s my tutorial and video on reverse canvas projects.Image from CraftBundles (http://shrsl.com/15ynj)

-Here are a few of the projects I’ve done with my EasyPress™:
+Here are a few projects I have made with my EasyPress:

 Be sure to check out the EasyPress™ FAQ page from Cricut’s help site.

 Layering HTV isn’t difficult, but definitely follow these directions for the best results.

 HTV isn’t limited to fabric!
 Here’s more information on using the Easy Press with non-fabric materials.